BipinRgowda/CLT/README.md

 Identified patterns and trends that could be leveraged to optimize product offerings and marketing strategies.
 Identified and focused on key variables affecting revenue, allowing targeted strategies to maximize sales.
-Applied CLT to derive confidence intervals, providing a statistical measure of reliability for key metrics
+Applied CLT to derive confidence intervals, providing a statistical measure of reliability for key metrics.